In the community

 We are aware that the influx of a large number students, many of them away from home for the first time, can cause problems for the local community, especially at key times such as the start or end of term.
 We have a range of guidance that makes clear to our students that we expect them to be good neighbours.

-Kingston community enquiries and complaints
+Kingston University community enquiries and complaints

 The University has a central point for all community enquiries and complaints.
-If you have any queries about a community matter, or would like to discuss logging a community complaint, please email the community enquiries and complaints officer, using our online form.
+If you have any queries about a community matter, or would like to discuss logging a community complaint, please contact the community enquiries and complaints officer, using our online form.

 If you have an urgent enquiry you can contact the community enquiries and complaints officer's mobile on 07748 650330 (during office hours only).
 Please note that normal mobile phone charges – depending on your provider – will apply.